northwesternmutual/regent/README.md

 #### Manual composition

 A composed rule can be written without the use of the `and`, `or`, and `not` helper methods.
-Let's look at that `not` rule from the last example.
+Let's look at our `awfulDayToGoOutside` rule from an earlier example.

 ```javascript
 const isRaining = { left: '@isRaining', fn: constants.equals, right: true };